Our investment case

 As the smallest of the global players in the tobacco and nicotine industry, we play to our natural strengths as a challenger business.
 This means identifying opportunities overlooked by competitors and executing with speed and agility, supported by strong capabilities and culture.

 Our business model is aligned to a long-term consumer trend towards potentially less harmful smoke-free nicotine products.
-All our products are for adults who already smoke or consume nicotine and we are committed to playing a material role in reducing the harm caused by tobacco.
+As we responsibly scale our NGP operations we will play an increasingly material role in reducing the harm caused by tobacco.

 Improving tobacco and NGP net revenue trajectory, with a compound annual growth rate of 1% to 2%.